Skip to content

 Why SEO Is the Best Investment for a Small Business

 Large companies can spend $10,000+ per month on Google Ads.
 You can't — and you don't need to.
 SEO levels the playing field because Google doesn't give higher rankings to companies with bigger advertising budgets.
 It gives them to sites with better content, better optimization, and better links.
+This is exactly what we tell every small-business owner who asks whether they can afford SEO: the real question runs the other way — can you afford not to?

 5 Reasons SEO Wins Over Advertising for Small Businesses